 Chronic sinus issues can be triggered by a number of underlying conditions, including: allergies, constitutional Dampness, and structural septum deviation; a structural issue will not likely be fully resolved without surgery.
 With chronic sinusitis, the walls of the sinus cavity become inflamed and are often painful to the touch.
 Chronic recurring sinusitis or sinus infections are a complicated condition and beyond simple solutions.
 Underlying organ system imbalances that contribute to chronic sinusitis must be addressed, and repairing organ level imbalances can take many months.
-For more immediate relief to inflamed sinus cavities and post nasal drip while the tonic formulas have a chance to address organ deficiencies, Consider Welcome Fragrance formula

 Deficiencies of organ systems in TCM leading to chronic sinusitis are often marked by clear or white drainage according to Chinese medicine, but can be present alongside an infection marked by colored phlegm or discharges.
 Chronic sinusitis may have originally begain as a sinus infection, but after treating with antibiotics, the congestion became chronic and infections may have become recurring.
-This is likely due to the fact that the over-use of Cold natured antibiotics (pharmaceutical or herbal) will damage the Spleen and chronic Dampness will result.
+This is likely due to the fact that the over-use of Cold-nature antibiotics (pharmaceutical or herbal) will damage the Spleen and chronic Dampness will result.

 Nasal Polyps and Chinese Medicine